 - 100% proofread

-Depending on the setting selection this will apply on individual content entries as they are localized on each target language.
+Depending on the setting selection this will apply to individual content entries as they are localized in each target language.

-For example, once an article is fully translated to French, the French article will be sent to Zendesk.
+For example, once an article is fully translated into French, the French article will be sent to Zendesk.
 If the Chinese translation of the article is not fully translated it will not be sent to Zendesk.

 Keep in mind that translated content synced back to Zendesk can be available in your Help Center from a few minutes up to some hours (4h approximately).
 This really depends on the size of your content and is related to how Zendesk is rendering the Help Center which is out of the scope of the integration.

 All content that is synced from Zendesk to Transifex will create a resource following the Zendesk content name.
 For example, if you have two articles in Zendesk titled “Getting started” and “Quick installation”, syncing them to Transifex via the integration you will get two resources with the exact same names “Getting started” and “Quick installation”.
 The Zendesk content type is passed as a resource category in Transifex, visible in the resources page.
 Especially for Zendesk articles the integration migrates Zendesk category and section as resource categories.